 The Adelphai Society exists to encourage women as they love and support their husbands during the unique and difficult task of pursuing a Ph.D.
 Advised by Mrs. Mary Mohler, the society seeks to cultivate a fellowship of encouragement and learning among Ph.D. wives through interaction with godly men and women affiliated with Southern Seminary.

-Raise awareness among students of the global needs and opportunities of Bible translation and its relationship to the Great Commission; cultivate a desire for Bible translation among students; encourage fellowship among students interested in Bible translation; and provide learning and fellowship opportunities through various events each semester.
+The Bible Translators in Training exists to raise awareness among students of the global needs and opportunities of Bible translation and its relationship to the Great Commission, cultivate a desire for Bible translation among students, encourage fellowship among students interested in Bible translation, and provide learning and fellowship opportunities through various events each semester.

 CSF seeks to foster connections among Chinese students and those hoping to serve in China, preparing and equipping students for future ministry in China by educating them on Chinese culture and the dynamics/state of Chinese churches.